Locally conformally product structures: Introduction

 There are up to now only few examples of LCP manifolds.
 As mentioned before, the first one was given in \cite{MN}, and generalized in \cite[Example 1.6]{Kou} (we outline the construction in Example~\ref{exKou} below).
 This example is very restrictive because it only provides LCP manifolds of dimension $3$ or $4$, with a flat part of dimension $1$ or $2$ \cite{MMP}.
 Nevertheless, they are the only examples when the non-flat part is of dimension $2$ \cite[Theorem 1.8]{Kou}.

 The other class of example comes from the theory of {\it locally conformally Kähler} (or {\it LCK}) manifolds.
 A conformal complex manifold is LCK if for any point there exists a metric in the conformal class which is Kähler in a neighbourhood of this point.
 This is equivalent to the existence of a Kähler metric on the universal cover, which belongs to the lift of the conformal class.
-In \cite{OT}, Oeljeklaus and Toma constructed a class of complex manifolds called OT-manifolds, some of which admit LCP structures (we recall the construction in Example~\ref{OTex} below).
+In \cite{OT}, Oeljeklaus and Toma constructed a class of complex manifolds called OT-manifolds, some of which admit LCK structures (we recall the construction in Example~\ref{OTex} below) which turn out to be LCP structures.
 These LCP manifolds have flat parts of dimension $2$, so they are still restrictive examples.

 One can define several invariants on LCP manifolds.
 On the one hand, the dimensions of the flat and the non-flat parts, and on the other hand, the rank of the subgroup of $\RR_+^*$ generated by the similarity ratios of $\pi_1 (M)$ acting on $(\Tilde M, h_D)$, which we call the {\it rank} of the LCP manifold.
 As noticed before, in the known examples the possibilities for these numbers are limited: the flat part is always of dimension $1$ or $2$, and it is not clear whether or not the rank can be higher than $1$.
 Our first goal in the present text is to extend the examples of LCP manifolds, and to show, in particular, that the three invariants previously introduced can be chosen arbitrarily large.